Stratification as a general variance reduction method for Markov chain Monte Carlo: The Eigenvector Method for Umbrella Sampling

-\begin{remark} In a related work, we show that the eigenvector equation~\eqref{eq: iterative emus eigenvector equation} has a unique solution for every $m$, and we suggest a numerical method for finding the solution~\cite{Thiede2016}.
-We also discuss the convergence of iterative EMUS, and we show that for every fixed $m$, $z^m$ is a consistent estimator of the weight vector $z$. \end{remark}
+In \cite{Thiede2016} we show that the eigenvector equation~\eqref{eq: iterative emus eigenvector equation} has a unique solution for every $m$, and we suggest a numerical method for finding the solution.
+We also discuss the convergence of iterative EMUS, and we show that for every fixed $m$, $z^m$ is a consistent estimator of the weight vector $z$.
+If one chooses $z^0_i = N_i/N$, then $z^1$ is the EMUS estimate of $z$, $w(\bar F)$.